 As you browse through our website you will see written commentary and photographic evidence of our unique school and the benefits that this brings to our pupils.
 One highly regarded factor is the security of being in a rural location with no opportunity for pupils to disappear into the local town.
 Indeed, it is our policy to keep all pupils on site throughout the working day, including lunch and break-times, offering a range of activities and clubs to occupy their social times.
 We pride ourselves on getting to know your children as individuals and value the opportunities that can be provided through our small class sizes which help to create a supportive and stimulating environment for your children.

 The school is named after William Robertson (1860-1933), the son of the local Welbourn postmaster, who became the first soldier in the British Army to rise from the rank of private to Field Marshal.
 The four houses in the school (Simla, Dragoon, Lancer and Chitral) are named after important aspects of this inspirational individual’s life and experiences.
 Each pupil and teacher remains a member of their house throughout their time at Sir William Robertson.
 Teachers have pastoral and academic mentoring responsibilities as Base Tutors to a vertically grouped tutor group.
 The Base Tutor and their Head of House are the first point of contact for all parents.
 Student voice is well-developed in the school through Citizenship lessons, active House Councils and the School Council.

-The school is driven by the aim to ASPIRE and this directs the work of all staff and pupils:
+We actively promote modern British values and the school is driven by the aim to ASPIRE which directs the work of all staff and pupils: